 Allowed characters are letters, whitespace, and numbers representable in UTF-8, plus the following special characters: + - = . _ : /

-If you need characters outside this allowed set, you can standard base-64 encode your tag.
+If you need to use characters outside this set, you can standard base-64 encode your tag.

-To get a Cost Allocation Report, you first need to sign up for Programmatic Billing Access.
-Then, opt in to the Cost Allocation Report, and AWS publishes the report as a CSV file to the same Amazon S3 bucket you specify for Programmatic Billing Access.
+To get a Cost Allocation Report, first sign up for Programmatic Billing Access.
+Then, opt in to the Cost Allocation Report.
+AWS publishes the report as a CSV file to the Amazon S3 bucket you specify for Programmatic Billing Access.
 AWS publishes the report several times each day.

 CSV files are stored in your designated bucket using the following naming convention.

 m = month

 During the current billing period (monthly), AWS generates an estimated Cost Allocation Report.
 The current month's file is overwritten throughout the billing period until a final report is generated at the end of the billing period.
 Then, a new file is created for the next billing period.
 The final reports for the previous months remain in the designated Amazon S3 bucket.